WeMakeDevs/github-tutorial/README.md

 - Kunal made this change
 - I love MLH
 - More power to kunal. love the work which your are doing for the community.
-- Anirudh Sharma finds the Community Classroom initiative really great!

-Komal Gupta says that this community is amazin
+- Anirudh Sharma finds the Community Classroom initiative really gredoing great work.Komal Gupta says that this community is doing great work.